Site uses cookies to provide basic functionality.

 2e215de La poesia, en un primer impulso, destruye los objetos que aprehende, los restituye, mediante esa destruccion, a la inasible fluidez de la existencia del poeta, y a ese precio espera encontrar la identidad del mundo y del hombre.
 Pero al mismo tiempo que realiza un desasimiento, intenta asir (captar) ese desasimiento.
 Y lo unico que le es dado hacer es sustituir el desasimiento a las cosas asidas (captadas) de la vida reducida: no puede evitar que el desasimiento pase a ocupar el lugar de las cosas. poetry Georges Bataille

 184bc35 She's always looking for poetry and passion and sensitivity, the whole Romantic kitchen.
 I live on a rather simpler diet.'
 'Prose and pudding?'
-'I don't expect attractive men necessarily to have attractive souls. romantic poetry John Fowles
+'I don't expect attractive men necessarily to have attractive souls. poetry romantic John Fowles

 4487d03 Let me begin again as a speck of dust caught in the night winds sweeping out to sea.
 Let me begin this time knowing the world is salt water and dark clouds, the world is grinding and sighing all night, and dawn comes slowly, and changes nothing. poetry Philip Levine